-The time vesting requirement provides that the 2015 award vests in full on the third anniversary of the grant date on a cliff basis.
-Notwithstanding the foregoing, the time vesting requirement (but not the earnings per share requirement or the TSR requirement) is waived upon the recipient's death or termination of employment due to total and permanent disability.
+The time vesting requirement provides that the 2016 award vests in full on the third anniversary of the grant date on a cliff basis.
+Notwithstanding the foregoing, the time vesting requirement (but not the EPS requirement or the TSR requirement) is waived upon the recipient's death or termination of employment due to total and permanent disability.

-No portion of the 2015 performance share award may be released to the recipient until such portion is no longer subject to any of the three requirements (earnings per share, TSR and time vesting).
+No portion of the 2016 performance share award may be released to the recipient until such portion is no longer subject to any of the three requirements (EPS, TSR and time vesting).

-The Compensation Committee and Frederic W. Cook & Co., Inc., the Compensation Committee's independent compensation consultant, believe that the 2015 awards under the Stock Incentive Plan and the

-Annual Performance Bonus Plan, considered in the context of each individual's total compensation opportunity and the conditions applicable to such awards, are at competitive levels necessary for retention of the current executive officers and for incenting them to continue to provide superior results to stockholders.
+The Compensation Committee and Frederic W. Cook & Co., Inc. ("FW Cook"), the Compensation Committee's independent compensation consultant, believe that the 2016 awards under the Stock Incentive Plan and the Annual Performance Bonus Plan, considered in the context of each individual's total compensation opportunity and the conditions applicable to such awards, are at competitive levels necessary for retention of the current executive officers and for incenting them to continue to provide superior results to stockholders.
 It also believes that the relationship of total compensation among the named executive officers is appropriate for purposes of internal equity in light of their roles and responsibilities.

-Realized 2013 Performance Shares
+Realized 2014 Performance Shares

-As described in the proxy statement for our 2013 annual meeting of shareholders, the equity awards issued to executive officers during 2013 were similar to the 2015 performance shares, with a TSR requirement which provided for an increase or decrease of the award based on how the Company's TSR for the period from January 1, 2013 through December 31, 2015 compared to an industry peer group for the same period.
-The 2013 performance shares were also subject to a time vesting requirement which provided that the 2013 award would vest in full on the third anniversary of the grant date, or May 23, 2016.
-The 2013 performance shares (for which the three-year TSR performance cycle is complete) were earned resulting in the forfeiture of 9% of the target shares as follows based on the Company's TSR during the performance period of 64.58%, which is at the 47th percentile of the peer group, subject to the executive officer's continued service through the vest date:
+As described in the proxy statement for our 2014 annual meeting of shareholders, the equity awards issued to executive officers during 2014 were subject to a TSR requirement that provided for an increase or decrease of the 2014 award by as much as 50% based on how the Company's TSR percentile ranking for the period from January 1, 2014 through December 31, 2016 compared to an industry GICS index peer group for the same period.
+If the Company's TSR percentile ranking was below the 50th percentile, 3 1/3% of the award would be forfeited for each percentile, with a proportionate reduction for fractions of a percentile, up to a maximum decrease of 50% of the award at the 35th percentile or below.
+If the Company's TSR percentile ranking was above the 50th percentile, the award would be increased by 2% for each percentile, with a proportionate increase for fractions of a percentile, up to a maximum increase of 50% of the award at the 75th percentile or above.
+The 2014 performance shares were also subject to a time vesting requirement which provided that the 2014 award would vest in full on the third anniversary of the grant date, or March 31, 2017.
+The 2014 performance shares (for which the three-year TSR performance cycle is complete) were earned at 115% of the target shares as follows based on the Company's TSR which is at the fifty-seven and five tenths (57.5) percentile of the industry peer group, subject to the executive officer's continued service through the vest date:

-Target 2013 Performance Shares Additional / Forfeited Shares Total 2013 Performance Shares
+Target 2014 Performance Shares Additional Shares Total 2014 Performance Shares

-Mr. Messmer 127,095 (11,439) 115,656
+Mr. Messmer 106,069 15,910 121,979

-Mr. Waddell 102,057 (9,185) 92,872
+Mr. Waddell 85,173 12,775 97,948

-Mr. Gentzkow 85,990 (7,739) 78,251
+Mr. Gentzkow 71,764 10,764 82,528

-Mr. Glass 21,748 (1,957) 19,791
+Mr. Glass 18,150 2,722 20,872

-Mr. Buckley 26,992 (2,429) 24,563
+Mr. Buckley 22,527 3,379 25,906